 These are testing times for many.
 Since the beginning of the coronavirus pandemic, nonprofit organisations are confronted with the depletion of their funding and increased demand for their services.
 This is creating a lot of uncertainty about the future, and many nonprofits are now facing a test for their survival.
+According to a FastCompany article, nearly 40% of nonprofits may be forced to close because of the pandemic.
 The nature of the crisis is shining a light on the important role that corporate social responsibility (CSR) programs can play to help communities and nonprofit organisations create a positive impact for those in need.

 How have nonprofits been impacted by COVID-19?

 An increase in financial pressure for nonprofits worldwide

 The current sanitary and economic crisis has been putting pressure on nonprofit organisations all around the world.
 An international study by the Charities Aid Foundation of America found that 96.5% of nonprofit organizations globally reported being negatively impacted by COVID-19, based on a survey of nearly 530 nonprofits in 93 countries.

 In the same study, 97.4% project a decrease in their funding in the next 12 months, with 41.2% of nonprofits anticipating a drop of at least 21% in revenue.